-- 1. Subject to Article 18a, the competent authority of a Member State may limit natural or legal persons from entering into sovereign credit default swap transactions or limit the value of uncovered sovereign credit default swap positions that may be entered into by natural or legal persons, where both the following conditions are fulfilled: - (a) there are adverse events or developments which constitute a serious threat to financial stability or to market confidence in the Member State or in one or more other Member States; - (b) the measure is necessary to address the threat.
+- 1. Subject to Article 18a, the competent authority of a Member State may limit natural or legal persons from entering into sovereign credit default swap transactions or limit the value of sovereign credit default swap positions that may be entered into by natural or legal persons, where both the following conditions are fulfilled: - (a) there are adverse events or developments which constitute a serious threat to financial stability or to market confidence in the Member State concerned or in one or more other Member States;

-2. A measure under paragraph 1 may apply to credit default swap transactions of a specific class or to specific credit default swap transactions.
-The measure may apply in circumstances, or be subject to exceptions, specified by the competent authority.
+- (b) the measure is necessary to address the threat and will not have a detrimental effect on the efficiency of financial markets which is disproportionate to its benefits. - 2.
+A measure taken under paragraph 1 may apply to credit default swap transactions of a specific class or to specific credit default swap transactions.
+The measure may apply in circumstances or be subject to exceptions specified by the competent authority.
 Exceptions may in particular be specified to apply to market making activities and primary market activities.